rajveerjat/rajveerjat.github.io/_pages/about.md

 <!-- Line with two stars -->
-<i class="fas fa-star flashing"></i> [April 2025] Paper accepted for presentation in the 13th World Congress of the Econometric Society (held once in five years) with a financial award of USD 2000 (by the Econometric Society), [Learn more](https://www.eswc2025.org/).
+<i class="fas fa-star flashing"></i> [April 2025] Paper accepted for presentation in the 13th World Congress of the Econometric Society (held once in five years) with a financial award of USD 2000 for being in top 10% candidates by The Econometric Society, [Learn more](https://www.eswc2025.org/).

 <!-- Line with two stars -->
 <i class="fas fa-star flashing"></i> [March 2025] Paper accepted for presentation in 2025 International Association for Applied Econometrics Conference  (IAAE Italy 2025, [Learn More](https://sites.google.com/view/iaae2025/)).